Deaf and Disabled Members

 All Deaf and Disabled PSA members are encouraged to join and actively participate in the network.

-This network celebrates our diverse communities living with different abilities and our right to organise and be heard.
+This network celebrates our diverse communities and our right to organise and be heard.

 We also want to tap into the great leadership potential that exists within our communities and make sure it has a chance to flourish.
 We want to make sure that in deciding critical campaign issues the voices from our deaf and disabled communities are strong and clear.
 You as a member will help define this voice so we encourage you to get involved.

 - A chance to meet others from our deaf and disabled communities, network, have fun and organise

 - A regular newsletter of current events and stories of fantastic people from our communities

 - A chance to attend any meetings or events organised by the network